 Moisturize your skin often

-- If you are using a moisturizer, apply it 2 times a day.
-Your nurse will tell you if you need to do it more or less often.
+- If you’re using a moisturizer, apply it 2 times a day.

 Avoid irritating your skin in the area being treated